-Here’s Why You Have Cravings and What You Can Do About Them
+Why You Have Cravings and How You Can Cut Them

 Not eating enough food throughout the day